initgrep-com/initgrep.blog/_drafts/angular/state-management-in-angualar-using-ngrx.md

 }
 ```

-we will pass `selectUsers` and `selectPosts` selector in the createSelector function and calculate the associated posts of users.
+ `createSelector` function can take up to **8** selector functions which means we can pass `selectUsers` and `selectPosts` selector in the createSelector function and calculate the associated posts of users.

 ```typescript